MattDupraz/yrccs-26/index.md

 You may register using [this link.](https://cryptpad.fr/form/#/2/form/view/EF8vYq63qyZQkL21fU0jmPk7Z1PBSTyywDHGFgHLBbI/)

-- Registration deadline: March 15th, 2026
-- Funding application deadline: Febraury 28th, 2026
+- Registration deadline: February 28th, 2026

 *You are **strongly encouraged** to apply for a talk, even if you don't have any results to present.
 The goal of these talks is to give other participants a brief introduction to your research area, and they may be purely expository.*